RallyCorder/guiTicTacToe/README.md

 # guiTicTacToe
-A simple python game of TicTacToe with a guy
+A simple Python game of TicTacToe with a gui